CDISC data standards

 ADaM

-ADaM Standard data structures
+ADaM dataset structures

-ADaM variable conventions
+ADaM variable naming conventions

 All ADaM variable names must be no more than 8 characters in length, start with a letter (not underscore), and be composed only of letters (A–Z), underscore (_), and numerals (0–9).
+ADaM adheres to a principle of harmonization known as “same name, same meaning, same values” across datasets.

 In a pair of corresponding variables (e.g., TRTP and TRTPN), the primary or most commonly used variable does not have the suffix or extension (i.e., N for numeric or C for character).
 The relevant suffix is used only on the name of the secondary member of the variable pair.